 Sonoma Coast State Park

 To say this area is a park is a little bit of a stretch.
 It is more like 20 miles of flawless coast with turnouts and beaches every few miles.
 I can’t even tell you where the best place to turn out is as there are so many, and it is pretty much up to you to pick which one you like.
 This area can easily take half a day if you park and explore all the beaches, but I just stopped and took pictures whenever something caught my eye.
 This part of the drive is fantastic as well, so it’s worth it just to take it slow and stop often.

 Kayaking in Jenner

 This town is one of the bigger ones on this stretch of the highway.
 I did not stop here other than to kayak, but it is a good place for lunch if you are hungry.
 Read all about my fantastic time kayaking on the Russian River in Jenner here.

 If you want to have lunch, you can stop at Cafe Aquatica.
-They have a bunch of great sandwich options, and you can sit on the porch and overlook the water while you eat.
+They have many great sandwich options, and you can sit on the porch and overlook the water while you eat.

-If you have time during your drive, you can head inland 15 miles (about 30 minutes) and visit the Armstrong Redwoods State Natural Reserve if you have time.
-This park is a great place to see redwoods, but if you are continuing to Redwoods National Park after PCH, then you can skip it.
+During your drive, you can head inland 15 miles (about 30 minutes) and visit the Armstrong Redwoods State Natural Reserve if you have time.
+This park is a great place to see redwoods, but if you plan to continue to Redwoods National Park after PCH, you can skip it.

 Salt Point State Park (Bluffs Trail, Sentinel Rock, and Fish Cove) (30 minutes)

 Trinks for Lunch (45 minutes)

 Trinks is a great sandwich and salad place in the town of Gualala that I enjoyed.
 They serve fresh food, and the atmosphere is laid back and relaxed.
 All of the food I’ve had is great, but the smoked salmon BLT and the sweet potato soup are personal favorites.
-Also, you can’t go wrong with the pies here either.
+Also, you can’t go wrong with the pies here.

 Point Arena Lighthouse (45 minutes)